iroomitapp/page-interaction-listener/README.md

 Note that all functions are automatically flushed from the queue upon execution when the first interaction occurs.

-*Do you need a roommate?
-[Check out iROOMit Roommate Finder App & Website](https://www.iroomit.com/)!*
+*Are you looking for a roommate or a room?
+[Check out iROOMit Roommate Finder App & Website](https://www.iroomit.com/) for thousands of roommates searching, rooms and places available today!*